SkyDev125/logseq/pages/Masters.md

-- Main page for all Master degree's information regarding multiple different
+- Main page for all Master degree's information regarding multiple different universities and my general options.